vwt-digital/operational-data-hub/README.md

 compared to Apache Kafka; a publish-subscribe based durable messaging system.
 This messaging system is a central hub via which multiple applications communicate with each based on event-driven messages.

+Pub/Sub exists of two key components: topics and subscriptions.
+A topic can have multiple subscriptions that each have their own purpose.
+A message is published by a publisher towards a topic where it is added to the end of the message-bus.
+Thereafter, each subscription can process the message in their own way.
+Some subscriptions need a function (a subscriber) to retrieve  the data, where some push data towards certain functions, applications or databases.
+Because a topic can have “endless” subscriptions, the scalability is enormous and each message can be used by different processes.

 <img src="diagrams/png/cloud_pubsub.png" height="300" title="Cloud Pub/Sub" alt="Cloud Pub/Sub">

-As seen in the example above, Cloud Pub/Sub is the connection between different applications and functions.
+As seen in the example above, Cloud Pub/Sub is the connection between different applications, functions and databases.
 This centralized hub to navigate all data through is the strength of the ODH; all data passes through one place that enables easier connections between applications and a single source of truth, hereafter called “SSOT”.
 This SSOT enables the platform to not only provide a dynamic state of the art infrastructure but also endless possibilities for data